vanStaen/rewaer/Readme.md

 Here is a curl exemple to access the pictures endpoint:`curl --location --request GET 'https://rewaer-backend.herokuapp.com/api/pictures'`

-The access log can be seen at https://rewaer-backend.herokuapp.com/routes.log
+The log can be seen at https://rewaer-backend.herokuapp.com/log

 ## DEPLOY